javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 To create a variable in JavaScript, use the `let` keyword.

-The statement below creates (in other words: *declares* or *defines*) a variable with the name "message":
+The statement below creates (in other words: *declares*) a variable with the name "message":

 ```js
 let message;